13 Going on 30: Plot

 Jenna's presentation proves successful, but Lucy lies to Matty and claims Jenna did not use his photos, having him sign them over to her instead.
 While looking for Matty to deliver the good news, Jenna finds Wendy, who reveals that their wedding is the next day.
 Moreover, she learns from Kneeland that Lucy became Sparkles new editor-in-chief by using Jenna's presentation.
 Outraged, she confronts Lucy, who scornfully reveals that Jenna is the one who sabotaged Poise in exchange for a position at Sparkle, though Lucy took the job first.

 Jenna rushes to Matty's childhood home, where the wedding is about to take place, to explain what happened, though Matty says he already knew the truth.
-Jenna tries to convince Matty to give their relationship a chance, promising that she is not the awful person she appears to be.
-Matty acknowledges his feelings for her, but rejects her anyway, claiming that too many years have passed.
-He gives her the dollhouse, which he has kept despite their estrangement, and confesses that he has always loved her.
-Jenna goes next door to her childhood home and breaks down in tears while holding the dollhouse; a breeze swirls some remnants of the wishing dust around her.
+She tries to convince him to give their relationship a chance, promising that she is not the awful person she appears to be.
+Matty acknowledges his feelings for her, but rejects Jenna anyway, claiming that too many years have passed.

+Matt gives her the dollhouse, which he has kept despite their estrangement, and confesses that he has always loved her.
+Jenna goes next door to her childhood home and breaks down in tears while holding the dollhouse.
+A breeze swirls some remnants of the wishing dust around her.

 Jenna reawakens back in 1987 on her thirteenth birthday.
 When Matty finds her huddled alone in the closet, she happily embraces and kisses him.
 Jenna berates Lucy and her friends, destroys their completed homework, and ousts them from her house.
 With this second chance, Jenna lives the subsequent seventeen years differently, eventually going on to marry Matty.
 The newlywed couple then moves into a suburban house resembling the dollhouse Matty gave Jenna on her thirteenth birthday.